Dr Christian Bueger

 Reader in International Relations

-Christian Bueger is Reader in International Relations in the Department of Politics and International Relations, Cardiff University.
+Dr. Christian Bueger is Professor of International Relations in the Department of Politics and International Relations, Cardiff University.
 He joined Cardiff as a Lecturer in 2012.
 He obtained his PhD in Political and Social Sciences from the European University Institute, Florence, Italy (2010).

 Christian Bueger is Reader in International Relations.
 Before joining Cardiff as a Lecturer in 2012 he was a Leverhulme fellow at the Greenwich Maritime Institute, London and a post-doctoral fellow at the Institute for Development and Peace, Duisburg.
 He received his PhD from the European University Institute in 2010.
 During his PhD studies he was a visiting researcher at Cornell University, Ithaca, USA and a research assistant to the European Report on Development 2009.
 Prior he graduated as a Diplom-Politologe from the Goethe University Frankfurt am Main, Germany, and worked at the Institute for Social Research, Frankfurt am Main and the Peace Research Institute Frankfurt.